Here are 10 landscaping services we recommend for the fall and winter months:

 Our Bermuda and Zoysia lawns are treated with pre-emergent in early fall, and are sprayed for weeds and applied with lime December or January.
 Our fescue lawns are sprayed for weeds and treated with a winterizer fertilizer in November, and sprayed for weeds again and applied with lime in December or January.

-Brush cutting is necessary to eliminate dense vegetation including tall grasses and weeds, briars and saplings up to 2” thick.
+Brush mowing is necessary to eliminate dense vegetation including tall grasses and weeds, briars and saplings up to 2” thick.

 10. Snow removal, ice melt